Beilinson-Kato and Beilinson-Flach elements, Coleman-Rubin-Stark classes, Heegner points and the Perrin-Riou Conjecture: Summary of Contents and Background

-\begin{rem} Bertolini and Darmon have announced that in their future work~\cite{BDBSD3}, they will prove a result similar to Theorems \ref{thm:introsupersingularPRenhanced} and \ref{thm:mainenhanced} in the situation of (a).
-Also, using somewhat different techniques then those of \cite{BDBSD3}, Venerucci \cite{venerucciinventiones} gave a proof of the result above, when $E$ has split multiplicative reduction at $p$.
-Our approach in this article not only offers a uniform treatment of Perrin-Riou's Conjecture in either of the settings (a)-(c) above, it also allows us to handle primes of non-split-multiplicative and supersingular reduction.
+\begin{rem} Bertolini and Darmon have announced that in their forthcoming work \cite{BDBSD3}, they prove a result similar to Corollaries \ref{cor:introsupersingularPRenhanced} and \ref{cor:mainenhanced} in the situation of (a).
+Also, using different techniques then those of \cite{BDBSD3}, Venerucci \cite{venerucciinventiones} gave a proof of the result above when $E$ has split multiplicative reduction at $p$.
+They may then deduce the conclusions of Theorems~\ref{thm:main} and \ref{thm:mainonlyif} directly from these results (in the respective setting).
+In contrast, our exposition here is based on the observation that the weak Perrin-Riou Conjecture~\ref{conj:PR} on the non-vanishing of the Beilinson-Kato class is an immediate consequence of Iwasawa main conjectures.
+Following Perrin-Riou's original strategy, we then exploit a variety of Gross-Zagier formulae to deduce the full Perrin-Riou conjecture (that relates the Beilinson-Kato class to Heegner points).
+In particular, the proof of full Perrin-Riou conjecture in the situation of (a) also follows from Theorem~\ref{thm:main} thanks to a $p$-adic Gross-Zagier formula for the critical slope $p$-adic $L$-function (along with Perrin-Riou's $p$-adic Gross-Zagier formula for the slope-zero $p$-adic $L$-function), whose proof we have outlined in Remark~\ref{rem:goodordcase} and which is the subject of~\cite{BPS-CriticalGZ}.